-In order to be able to use an old security database, it is necessary to run the upgrade script security_database.sql, that is in the ../upgrade sub-directory of your Firebird server installation.
+In order to be able to use an old security database, it is necessary to run the upgrade script security database.sql, that is in the ../upgrade sub-directory of your Firebird server installation.

-Note: A copy of the script appears in Appendix C.
+Note: A copy of the script appears in the Appendix to these notes: Security upgrade script.